 Brian Smith (he/him/his) is our financial director, and was instrumental in taking Camp Free2Be through the process of becoming a non-profit.
 He is a longtime Arlington resident and is currently chairing the Board of Directors of Educational Theatre Company (ETC).
 During the day, you can find him at work as Vice President of Finance and Operations at Promundo-US.
 He previously worked as the Vice President of Operations at CHANGE (Center for Health and Gender Equity) and in various leadership roles at Woolly Mammoth Theatre Company in Washington, D.C.
 Brian holds a B.A. in Theater Arts from George Mason University and is pursuing his MBA at the University of Maryland Global Campus.

-Camp Free2Be is excited to partner with Little SMYALs for our 2023 camp session.
+Camp Free2Be is excited to partner with Little SMYALs for our 2024 camp session.
 Little SMYALs is a year-round social support program for LGBTQ+ youth ages 6-13.
 Working together, we will be able to offer so much more fun, support, and resources to our campers and teen volunteers than ever before.
 For more information about Little SMYALs, click here.

-Ty Kitchen, Little SMYALs Program Manager
+Ty Kitchen, Little SMYALs Programs Manager

 Ty Kitchen (they/them/theirs) is the Little SMYALs Programs Manager and has been at SMYAL since January 2021.
 Ty is a nonbinary educator, youth worker, camp counselor, and queer advocate.
 Ty has a degree in elementary education from Connecticut College and has been working with kids and teens in educational settings since they were a teen themself!
 Some of their favorite things include their dog (a little chihuahua named Turnip!), the show Steven Universe, watching plants grow, singing and dancing, and finding little bits of queer magic and joy in everyday life.
 Ty strives to create spaces where youth can be seen and empowered as their whole authentic selves, and can’t wait to meet you!